vvdleun/audiostreamerscrobbler/README.md

 ## Description

-AudioStreamerScrobbler is an application that monitors hardware audiostreamers (BluOS and - experimental! - Yamaha MusicCast support) and scrobbles played tracks to one or more of the following scrobbler services:
+AudioStreamerScrobbler is an application that monitors hardware audiostreamers - currently supporting BluOS by BlueSound or Yamaha MusicCast devices - and scrobbles played tracks to one or more of the following scrobbler services:

 * Last FM (https://last.fm)
 * ListenBrainz (https://listenbrainz.org/)